krazylek/jsdom-runner/README.md

 # jsdom-runner

-run browser tests within an emulated DOM
+run browser tests or scripts within an emulated DOM

 ## Usage

-jsdom-runner take a stream as an input and write to standard outputs.
-The input stream should be a js script to run in a browser env.

-The output depends on your test library: browser `console` is redirected to Node `console`console.
+This library is intended to run any script from NodeJs inside an emulated DOM provided by [jsdom](https://github.com/tmpvar/jsdom).
+Script is read from standard input and results are displayed to standard output or standard error by connecting the `jsdom` console to NodeJs console.

-For example [Tape](https://github.com/substack/tape) write to stderr.
+For example [Tape](https://github.com/substack/tape) results are directed to stdout.
-So any test library or script writing to the console should work.
+Any test library or script writing to the console should work.

 ### Example